German Küchenmeister • IHK-certified trainer • Rebuilt from $370K in debt

 Week 3: Pressure Testing.
 Validate every new system under real operational stress.

 The guide tells you exactly when you're ready for it and what it covers.
 No hard sell.
-If you finish the kit and find one leak — you'll know whether you want to go further.
+If you finish the Sprint and find one leak — you'll know whether you want to go further.